 Your unsutured surgical site will be covered with an absorbent bandage when you leave the office.
 Leave this initial dressing in place until the next morning.
 At this time begin wound care daily.
 The wound should not freely bleed, although some pinpoint bleeding is acceptable.
 Soap and water will be sufficient for cleaning.
 After you clean the wound, apply a thin film of Vaseline, and cover the wound with a Band-Aid or other non-stick dressing.
 Most wounds ooze a small amount of serum for the first several days, and the dressing absorbs this.
 It is usually sufficient to change dressings daily.
 Unsutured surgical wounds heal faster when covered.
 The healing surface should not be allowed to become dry.
-It is all right to leave the wound uncovered after the first several days, as long as the surface is kept lubricated at all times with Vaseline.
 You should not allow a scab to form since this slows healing dramatically.